Kaaba: Ptolemy and Diodorus Siculus

 Writing in the Encyclopedia of Islam, Wensinck identifies Mecca with a place called Macoraba mentioned by Ptolemy.
 G. E. von Grunebaum states: "Mecca is mentioned by Ptolemy.
 The name he gives it allows us to identify it as a South Arabian foundation created around a sanctuary."
 In Meccan Trade and the Rise of Islam, Patricia Crone argues that the identification of Macoraba with Mecca is false and that Macoraba was a town in southern Arabia in what was then known as Arabia Felix.
 A recent study has revisited the arguments for Macoraba and found them unsatisfactory.

 Based on an earlier report by Agatharchides of Cnidus, Diodorus Siculus mentions a temple along the Red Sea coast, "which is very holy and exceedingly revered by all Arabians".
 Edward Gibbon believed that this was the Kaaba.
 However, Ian D. Morris argues that Gibbon had misread the source: Diodorus puts the temple too far north for it to have been Mecca.

+Marinus of Tyre (70-130) explicitly mentions that the Arabs showed devotion to a “quadrangular stone”, likely referring to the Black Stone of the Kaaba, giving evidence that it was venerated centuries before Islam.